joshjackthomson31/MyContacts/frontend/README.md

 Users can edit existing contacts by clicking the Edit button, which opens a modal with pre-filled data.

 Users can delete contacts by clicking the Delete button.
+This moves the contact to Trash (soft delete).

+Users can access Trash to view deleted contacts, restore them, or permanently delete them.

+Confirmation dialogs appear before destructive actions like delete, logout, and empty trash.

 All contact operations are persisted to the backend database.